cmolisee/cmolisee.github.io/_posts/2025-07-13-home-server-nas.md

 | 4x 1TB SSD                               | [Amazon][ssd]          | 4x $50      |
 | 4 Pack Female-Male Sata Cable (Optional) | [Amazon][satacables]   | $10         |

-> *<sup>1</sup>You may need to purchase an additional adapter so that you can flash the microsd from a usb port.*
+> *<sup>1</sup>You may need to purchase an additional adapter so that you can flash the MicroSD from a usb port.*
 >
 > *<sup>2</sup>Make sure you buy from the official Radxa vendor or go through Radxa.
 Otherwise you will need to also purchase additional cables, screws, and other hardware.*
 {: .prompt-info }

 > *The Heatsink and Sata Hat don't fit because the 12V DC connector.
-It is easiest to just take a pair of pliers and remove the last 3 fins of the heatsink that block it.
-Alternatively, you can get extra spacers for the hat but this will require some kind of extension cable for the 40 pin GPIO connector.*
+Simplest solution is to remove the last 3 fins with pliers.
+Alternatively, you can get extra spacers and some kind of 40 pin GPIO extension cable.*
 {: .prompt-warning }

 ## Selecting the Operating System and NAS Software

-I work with this guy - Juan.
-He is great and, in his greatness, educated me about DietPi - a minimzed OS for Raspberry Pi.
-There site is pretty cool ([DietPi][dietpihome]) and it has some good information to get started.
-But before progressing too far, as with any well executed project, we need to do some research and planning.

-After skimming through several articles, forms, and official documentation pages I found there are several options for managing NAS:

-1. Manually configure the drives and setup a file share services like SAMBA.
+There are many options for an OS on the Raspberry Pi.
+I chose DietPi because of this guy Juan told me about it and he knows things.
+Their site and github are pretty informative and there is quite a bit of documentation and troubleshooting help within the communicaty and forums.

+[DietPi Website][dietpihome]

+The options for choosing a NAS software had a little more variety and is a little less familiar.

+* We could not use any service and manually setup and manage our NAS via tools like `mdadm` and `smb`.
+* We could get a paid software UNRAID, QNAP, SYNOLOGY, etc....
-2. Use an open source software like trueNAS, Rockstar, OMV or similar.
+* We could use an open source software like trueNAS, Rockstar, OMV, etc....

-I decided to go with Open Media Vault (OMV) as it seemed to bridge the gap between simplicity and complexity.
-Knowing now what we will use we can diagram and tabularize some useful data.
+After some research I decided Open Media Vault (OMV) would best fit my goals.
+It seems to have a good balance between simplicity and complexity and there is a fairly large community behind it.

-Starting with OMV ([Open Media Vault][omvPrerequisites]):
+## Gathering Requirements and Specs

+_**Content in the following tables is referenced from [OMV Prerequisites][omvPrerequisites]_

 | Item  | supported      | Minimal | Best     | Recommendation                                |
 | ----- | -------------- | ------- | -------- | --------------------------------------------- |